 Forest bioeconomy can help to create a more energy-efficient society with a lower carbon footprint.
 The Programme in Bioeconomy at the University of Eastern Finland aims to promote the growth of the forest bioeconomy and alternative uses of wood-based materials.
 The research carried out addresses the ecological and social implications of the bioeconomy and investigates the sustainable use of renewable natural resources.

 Saastamoinen Foundation is providing the Programme in Bioeconomy at the University of Eastern Finland with more than €1 million in funding from 2016-2021.
 This funding covers the cost of a five-year professorship in forest bioeconomy and a coordinator for the five-year Programme.
+In 2021, Saastamoinen Foundation provided additional 757,000 euros of funding for 2022-2026.

 Forest, wood and land-use are crucial focal points of bioeconomy-related education and research at the university.
 The focus on forest bioeconomy is part of the university’s social commitment to sustainability.
 Successful forest research and the provision of academic education in forestry give the University of Eastern Finland a competitive advantage both nationally and internationally.
 The objective is to develop related expertise in eastern Finland, making the university the partner of choice for bioeconomy-related research and education, in all topics relating to forest, wood and land-use in Europe.
 The aim of the Programme is also to initiate and develop anticipatory forest bioeconomy research and education at the University of Eastern Finland.